Senior Thesis

 Regular price

-Class Description: Senior Thesis is designed as a capstone to the student’s overall academic work.
+Course Description: This course is designed as a capstone to the student’s overall academic work.
 This is done through a final persuasive project about the good, the true, and the beautiful.
 The instructor will guide the students through the process of developing a thesis topic, carrying out academic research, writing a large paper, and delivering a speech.
 Students will hone their critical thinking and presentation skills through written and oral assignments.
 These conversations and activities aim to help the student develop a biblical worldview of rhetoric.

 At the end of this course, the student will be able to: